(This page revised March 23, 2015)

 Reassemble the pen, ink it, and use it!

 Do not use baby powder or ladies’ dusting powder, or any powder that contains fragrances, cornstarch, zinc oxide, or other additives!
-These products are oiled to protect delicate skin, and oil eats rubber.
-Pen sacs are rubber… If there’s no plain talcum powder in the house, buy some.
+Some of these products are oiled to protect delicate skin, and oil eats rubber.
+Others are abrasive instead of slippery, and that can be just as bad.
+If there’s no plain talcum powder in the house, buy some.
 (I should point out that pure talcum powder is very hard to find these days; your best bet may be from a billiards supplier.)
 If you absolutely cannot find talcum powder, you can substitute powdered graphite.
 This stuff is sold by hordware stores and locksmiths for lubricating locks and other mechanisms that are exposed to cold and wet.
 It's messy, but it does work.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.